Top 12 Mental Health Charities Making a Big Impact

 Mission: MHI uses digital innovation, data-driven analysis, and the experience of clinical experts to improve mental health in the United Kingdom.

-The goal of MHI is for everyone in the UK to have access to the digital mental health services they need.
+The goal of MHI is for everyone in the U.K. to have access to the digital mental health services they need.
 It is to ensure that care is always available, no matter where the individual is located.
 MHI believes the easier these services are to access, the more likely people are to use them when they need them.

+Their inaugural innovation is called Shout 85258, which is a confidential, free, 24-hour texting service for people facing a mental health crisis.
 Volunteers who work for Shout have had over 1,270,000 conversations with people with anxiety, depression, or thoughts of suicide; they linked them with the help they need through a digital connection.

+During the COVID-19 pandemic, the Shout program became even more important as a way to receive immediate, socially distanced help.
 MHI’s researchers also use anonymous data collected from Shout to improve the Shout service.
 They also come up with other innovative ways to get people to help when they need it most.

 In addition to Shout, MHI developed a training program to help promote well-being in the workplace, with a focus on mental health.
 The goal of the training is to help workers become more self-aware of their own well-being and to practice eight skills to help them have more beneficial conversations in the workplace.